 About me

-Hi!
-I’m Ben Tilden and I’m a designer, photographer and web developer.
+I’m Ben Tilden and this is my personal website (remember those?)
+Professionally, I’m a designer, photographer, and web developer.
 I also love to cook.
-I’ve lived in Seattle, Washington, for most of my life, but my love of photography has taken me all over North America and parts of Europe, the Middle East, Hawaii, New Zealand, Japan and China.
+I’ve lived in Seattle, Washington, for most of my life, but my love of exploration has taken me all over North America and parts of Europe, the Middle East, Hawaii, New Zealand, Japan and China.

 Web and Design

-I’ve worked on websites professionally since 1997, and started working in print design in 2005.
-I have worked on a wide range of projects, from slide decks to magazines to billboards.
-In general, I try to apply the philosophy of Strunk and White’s ‘The Elements of Style’ in my visual design, striving to communicate as much important information as possible in the cleanest and most efficient way.
+I’ve worked on websites since the 1990s and started working in print design in the 2000s.
+I have designed everything from slide decks to magazines to billboards.
+In general, I try to apply the philosophy of Strunk and White’s ‘The Elements of Style’ to visual design, attempting to communicate as much important information as possible in the cleanest and most efficient way.

 Photography

-I’ve been taking photos since childhood, and for me, photography never gets old.
-My current camera is a Fuji X‑T5, but I have also used the X‑T2 and several iPhones in the past, and before that a six megapixel Pentax DSLR, and waaay back at the start, it was a 35mm Yashika T4 (thanks to the strong endorsement of Philip Greenspun’s website in the mid 1990s).
+I’ve loved taking photos since my first camera as a kid.
+My current camera is a Fuji X‑T5, but I have also used the X‑T2 and several iPhones in the past, and before that a six-megapixel Pentax DSLR, and waaay back in the 1990s, a 35mm Yashika T4 (thanks to the strong endorsement of Philip Greenspun’s website in the mid-1990s).

 Travel